What Is POS Marketing? Point Of Sale Marketing Explained

 Why is POS advertising important?

-According to research, between 73% and 76% of purchase decisions are made at the point of sale [2], [3].
 Additionally, recent research has shown that in-store communications are most influential [4].
 They're the customer touchpoints with the highest likelihood of converting your visitor into a buyer.
 If you use effective point of sale marketing materials, you can encourage quick purchase decisions and increased customer loyalty.

 Why use bespoke POS marketing displays?

-Some of the most innovative point of sale marketing ideas are made with bespoke POS displays.
-Having bespoke POS sign holders and display stands manufactured for you makes sure your branding is on-point, particularly in regards to colours, materials and sizes.
 When you get your POS advertising direct from a manufacturer, such as ourselves, this not only ensures individuality, but also benefits you with consistent quality, as well as considerable bulk-buy discounts - a key concern for larger businesses with multiple branches to merchandise.

-You can view all of our standard printed and branded products here.
+You can view all of our standard printed and branded products online.
 If, however, you would like a quote for a completely bespoke point of sale display in your choice of colour, size and print, please get in touch with our sales team.

 Bespoke POS marketing materials